jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 No "layout" difference is evident in the C ``struct``:
 Python just restricts ``__class__`` assignment across the board, for objects with statically allocated types.
-Having a different representation class would enforce this.
+Having a different representation class would enforce this, or we could do it by a procedural check as in CPython.

 The Bad News and the Good
 -------------------------
 When implementing in Java,
 it would have been convenient to catch distinct Python exceptions in separate ``try-catch`` clauses.
-The VSJ3 design aimed for that, but as ``try-catch`` only inspects the Java class, we can now definively resign this convenience.
+The VSJ3 design achieved that, but as ``try-catch`` depends on the Java class, it prevented the class-assignment of exceptions that is expected from CPython and that *may* be a language feature.
-We're back to catching a broad category of exception, testing its Python type, and throwing it back if we don't want it (as in Jython 2).

 We conclude instead that the entire standard Python exceptions hiererchy must be represented in Java by a rather small hierarchy of classes.